xrud-git/b/system/info_git.md

 ## Branches

-Among other, they specify which Commits with the preceding ones, are not detached .
+Among other, they specify which Commits with the preceding ones, are not Detached .

 If you cancel Rebase while have not Committed changes, the 2nd will be lost .